 Big firms obviously have training resources as well, and in some cases those resources are quite extensive.
 But Poulos experience highlights the way that an indie’s greater flexibility, customization and a hyperlocal focus can be an asset; her training program is based on her local experience and adapts to whatever she and her agents might need.
-In other words, it’s depth over breadth and shows that one of the ways to retain agents in a smaller brokerage is to ensure that they have opportunities to improve themselves.
+In other words, it’s depth over breadth.

 Another strategy involves making sure “no body is forgotten, no body is undervalued,” Hickman said.

-With hundreds of agents and $2 billion in sales this year, it’s easy to imagine agents flying under the radar, or “being forgotten” in the mix at Seven Gables.
-So to address that challenge, Hickman has a system that involves managers reaching out to agents to chat one-on-one every week.
+With hundreds of agents and $2 billion in sales in 2020, it’s easy to imagine agents flying under the radar, or “being forgotten” in the mix at Seven Gables.
+To address that challenge, Hickman has a system that involves managers reaching out to agents to chat one-on-one every week.